matthewlinton/Ancile/README.md

 1. Select "Run as Administrator" from the menu
 1. Follow the on screen instructions

+## Configuration
+Some aspects of Ancile can be configured using the "config.ini" file in the root directory.
+All configuration options are outlined within the config file itself.

 ## Features
 ### Overview
 *  Sync time with ntp.org